rbeede/pen-testing-cloud-apis/documentation/server_setup/OpenStack/OpenStack_Swift_server_setup-Optional.md

 # Supplemental OpenStack AuthZ Tests

-Assumes first setup was completed already and the local swift client is also available
+Assumes first setup was completed already and the local swift client is also available.

 ```shell